Alice's world.

 3. Modularity.

-3.1.
 Every being exists as an element of a social environment.
 From this elemental sociality, individual, multi-cellular life-forms evolved.
-3.2.
-Before we developed as groups of individuals, from extended families into tribes, nations, and empires, our own life-form evolved colonially.
-3.3.
-Although our technology sets us apart we are not essentially so different to other species.
-3.4.
+Before we developed as groups of individuals, our own life-form evolved colonially, from extended families into tribes, nations, and empires.
+Although our technology sets us apart, essentially we are not so different to other species.
 Hunting, warring, reproducing and protecting young, are fundamentally social acts.
 Sport, music, and art, express and develop social cohesion.
 All are resourced from social capital and variously serve to produce it.

 Proudly individual, we say we do not flock.
-Living in societies, we say our cultures entertain.
+Living in societies, we say our culture entertains.

 4. Expectation.

-Adapting to the matrix in which I grow, through the patterns it provides I make sense of my world and myself.
+Adapting to the matrix in which I grow I make sense of my world and myself through the pattern that it provides.

 5. Selection.

-5.1.
-The environment of a being is the series of spaces it knows through experience; constructed by perception as much as by physics and biology.
-5.2.
-Individual perception develops through adaptation to the culture surrounding us during ontogeny.
-This frames our experience and informs the perception we have of others and ourselves.
-5.3.
-Darwin noticed that finches have adapted to their environments.
-And yet it is the environments, of inanimate and animate things, that 'select' those beings that survive.
-5.4.
-We shape our environment but we survive, and are shaped, as an integral element of it.
+The environment of a BEING is a series of spaces that it knows from experience.
+It is constructed by perception as much as by physics and biology.
+Our perception develops through adapting to the culture that surrounds us in ontogeny.
+This frames our EXPERIENCE and informs our PERCEPTION of self and other.
+Darwin noticed that finches have adapted to their environments; but it is environments of inanimate and animate things that 'select' the BEINGS that survive.
+We shape our environment but we are shaped and survive as elements of it.

 6. Reproduction.

-6.1.
-As we develop, the cultures of our family, tribe, and community grow nested within us like Russian dolls, informing our feelings, thoughts, and behaviours.
-6.2.
-Adapting as we grow we absorb the narratives of our familial cultures, integrating them even when they contradict one another.
-6.3.
-The differences between our singular personal cultures individuate us; while the commonalities between them facilitate communication, aggregating us into ever larger groups.
-6.4.
-Reproduction involves the transmission of biological codes, but also of cultural codes that reproduce on being believed.
-These grow and evolve, whether within their native societies or alien ones, engaging and competing with others as individuals do.
+As we adapt, our CULTURES of family, tribe, and community grow nested within us like Russian dolls, informing our feelings, thoughts, and behaviours.
+Even when they contradict one another we absorb their narratives, reconciling and integrating them into our development.
+While The differences between the singular, personal cultures that result individuate us their commonalities facilitate communication and aggregate us into ever larger groups.
+Reproduction involves the transmission not only of biological codes but of CULTURAL ones.
+CULTURAL codes reproduce on being believed.
+Whether in their native societies or alien ones, these grow and evolve as individuals do by engaging and competing with others.

 Cultures support the narrative of our lives, keeping us innocent, victims, and victors, defending our rights from what's wrong.